pineapple-bois/pineapple-bois/README.md

 ## Hi there, I'm Woodie 👋

 - 🎓 Studying for BSc Maths & Physics with the Open University
-- 🌱 Learning Python and Java
+- 🌱 Learning Python and Building Pipelines...
 - ⚡ I have over 15 years experience as a chef!

 <!--